pranav-ganesh/tp/docs/UserGuide.md

 </div>

 Examples:
-* `edit 1 n/Malan i/(2) Swimming` edits the name of contact and the second interest of the first contact in the displayed list
+* `edit 1 n/Malan i/(2) Swimming` edits the name of contact to 'Malan' and the second interest of the first contact to 'Swimming' in the displayed list
 * `edit 1 i/Painting i/(1) Running` adds 'painting' as an interest and edits the first interest of the first contact in the displayed list
 * `edit 2 g/M e/myEmail@email.com age/55` edits the gender, email and age of the second contact in the displayed list
-* `edit 3 i/golf i/(1) eat i/(2) remove` removes the second interest in the interests list, edits the first item of the interests list to 'eat' and adds 'golf' to the interests list of the third contact in the displayed list
+* `edit 3 i/golf i/(1) eat i/(2) remove` edits the first interest of the third contact's interests list to 'eat', removes the second interest and adds the interest 'golf' to the displayed list

 **Things to note:**